 It’s remarkable the number of times we have to explain the Federal Budgeting process.
 Lately, it has been primarily to Republicans who repeatedly state that President Obama has not submitted a budget since he has been in office.
 That statement is wrong on two counts and generally demonstrates a serious lack of understanding of how the Federal government works, aka Civics 101.

-First, the Federal Budget is Congress’s responsibility.
-It is not and has never been the job of the President.
-In accordance with the Budget and Accounting Act of 1921, the President must submit a Budget Request to Congress each year proposing the administration's intended spending and revenue plans for the following fiscal year, which runs from October 1’st to September 30’th.
+the President must submit a Budget Request to Congress each year proposing the administration's intended spending and revenue plans for the following fiscal year, which runs from October 1’st to September 30’th.

 The House and Senate Committees on the Budget then draft a budget resolution by early April and submit it to their respective floors for adoption.
 Once both Committees pass the resolution, selected members negotiate a conference report to reconcile differences between the House and the Senate versions, which still must be approved by both the houses to be binding.
 They have jurisdiction to authorize programs and make policy decisions.
 This concurrent resolution binds Congress and does not require Presidential approval.
 It is the blueprint for the actual Congressional appropriation process and provides control over the revenue and spending process.
+The House Appropriations Committee has Budget authority.
+It decides funding levels, equal to or less than the amounts authorized in the concurrent resolution of Congress.

 Second, President Obama has submitted a Budget Request every year in which he has been required.
 A history of Presidential Budget Requests can be found at http://budget.house.gov/uploadedfiles/presidentsbudgetsubmission.pdf